CWRC Board of Trustees

 The trustees oversee the work of the CEO and the Centre, and endeavour to do this with the best interests of the Centre’s numerous stakeholders in mind.
 CWRC is regulated by and reports to the Charity Commission and Companies House.
 Our accounts are audited annually by Prentis & Co.

-The board of Trustees consists of 4 – 12 elected members who meet monthly with the CEO to set the strategic direction and to review the financial and operational performance of the organisation.
-We aim encourage a board of women with diverse backgrounds, a wide range of skills and experiences.
+The board of Trustees consists of 4 – 12 elected members who meet every two months with the CEO to set the strategic direction and to review the financial and operational performance of the organisation.
+Our aim is for a board of women with diverse backgrounds, a wide range of skills and experiences.

 Our current Trustees are: